RustyDotson/Sentence-Shuffler/README.md

 This program shuffles the text of multiple sentences within a text file, and pastes the shuffled text into a separate document.

 This application is useful for language teachers wanting to quickly make a large document of randomized word sorting problems.
-These types of problems will help English learners become more familiar with specific grammar structures.
+These types of problems will help language learners become more familiar with specific grammar structures.

 For example: A text document can be filled with sentences such as "I really like cats." and may be shuffled into "really / cats. / like / I"